Melissa Rivers

-Melissa Warburg Rosenberg (previously Endicott; born January 20, 1968), known professionally as Melissa Rivers, is an American actress and television host.
-She is the only child of the late comedian Joan Rivers and producer Edgar Rosenberg.
+Melissa Warburg Rosenberg (born January 20, 1968), known professionally as Melissa Rivers, is an American television host and actress.
+She is the only child of comedian Joan Rivers and producer Edgar Rosenberg.

 Early life

 Melissa Warburg Rosenberg was born on January 20, 1968, in New York City.
 She is the only child of Joan Rivers and Edgar Rosenberg.
 She spent the majority of her childhood in Los Angeles, California.
 She attended the John Thomas Dye School, Marlborough School, and The Buckley School.
 Rivers first started dancing at the age of 8, taking once-a-week group lessons.
 She became more serious about the activity at the age of 12, taking regular private lessons.

 Rivers attended the University of Pennsylvania, where in 1989 she graduated with a Bachelor of Arts in history.
-During her second year of college, her father Edgar died by suicide.
+During her second year of college, her father Edgar committed suicide.
 In 1990, she took on her mother's stage surname, after which she became known as Melissa Rivers.